OOCL: Community Responsibility

 The "Tung OOCL Scholarship" was set up in 1995 to support the continued education of young people.
 Currently, the Tung OOCL Scholarship comprises two programs: University Scholarship Program (China) and Employee's Children Scholarship Program.
 The University Scholarships have been established in six universities.
 They are Tsinghua University, Peking University, Fudan University, Shanghai Jiaotong University, Zhejiang University and Nanjing University.
 Since the establishment of the scholarship more than 2,500 undergraduate and post-graduate students have been awarded scholarships with more than US$2.3 million in funding.
 Every year, a selection panel is set up in each university to shortlist potential candidates, based on academic results and performance, plus active participation in extracurricular activities.
 Based on the same selection criteria, the Employees' Children Scholarship is awarded annually to the children of employees in all OOCL offices.

 OOCL also participates in many other types of community support.
 One of the major and on-going projects is Project HOPE (Health Opportunities for People Everywhere).
 OOCL is assisting with the transportation of the latest diagnostic medical equipment and supplies from the United States (donated by global corporations) to Shanghai Children's Hospital, China.

 OOCL sponsors many musicals and shows visiting the Asia-Pacific region, including Cats, Phantom of the Opera, We Will Rock You, Swan Lake on Ice, Musical Moments and Chitty Chitty Bang Bang.

 Security

-OOCL participates in The Customs-Trade Partnership Against Terrorism program (C-TPAT), which is a voluntary government-business initiative to build cooperative relationships that strengthen and improve overall international supply chain and U.S. border security.
+OOCL participates in The Customs-Trade Partnership Against Terrorism program (C-TPAT).

 OOCL also complies with the International Ship and Port Facility Security Code (ISPS Code).
-The ISPS Code states that, as threat increases, the only logical counteraction is to reduce vulnerability.
-Subsequently, ships will be subject to a system of survey, verification, certification, and control to ensure that their security measures are implemented.
-This system will be based on a considerably expanded control system as stipulated in the 1974 Convention for Safety of Life at Sea (SOLAS).
+This system is based on a considerably expanded control system as stipulated in the 1974 Convention for Safety of Life at Sea (SOLAS).

 The company also complies with the Container Security Initiative (CSI) and the US Customs 24-Hour Advance Cargo Manifest Declaration Rule.

-OOCL Logistics

-OOCL Logistics Ltd. (OLL), the OOIL Group's international freight consolidation and logistics service unit, began in 1979.
-Services extend from basic freight consolidation services to the management and operation of more comprehensive programs involving multi-modal transportation, warehousing and distribution activities.